TNO/knowledge-engine/examples/edc-example/README.md

 For more information on the Knowledge Engine, check out the [documentation](https://docs.knowledge-engine.eu/).

-## About the Integration with EDC-IDS
+## About the Integration with EDC
 The current integration between the Knowledge Engine and EDC-IDS focuses on the authentication of messages.
 All messages that are sent contain an authentication code.
-This authentication code is validated whenever the message is received.
-This way we can be sure that the message was sent by the correct party, thus it establishes trust within the network.

-We currently use the standard EDC-IDS Connector without any modifications.
+The TKE-EDC integration is aimed at providing and validating these authentication codes.
+The used components of EDC implement the Data Space Protocol (DSP) and the Decentralized Claims Protocol (DCP), an overlay of DSP.
+These protocols are used to establish security and trust within the network based on the decentralized identity model (see [here](https://eclipse-edc.github.io/documentation/for-adopters/identity-hub/)).

+!
+IMPORTANT !
+The EDC integration is currently still under development.
+Expect bugs, frequent changes and updates.

-We use the Connector to establish and check the identity of all parties in the network.
+We currently use the Control Plane, Data Plane and Identity Hub components of EDC, which are all heavily customizable.
-The communication between KERs is still direct, meaning that messages that are sent do not go through the Connector.

-The authentication tokens are valid for a limited amount of time.
-You can set the duration of validity of authentication tokens in the EDC Connector properties file (`edc.transfer.proxy.token.validity.seconds`).
-While tokens can expire in the current implementation, there is not yet a mechanism to renew them.
-That's why we currently advise you to set it to a high number.
+The TKE-EDC integration is made specifically for the extended EDC components developed within TNO, that are also publicly available, see the Docker Compose file in this folder.

 ## Running the TKE-EDC example